interactis/mx3-template-jovo/README.md

 2. Go to the app directory and run `npm install`
 3. Go to the directory `/app`.
 Copy `config-example.js` and rename it to `config.js`
 4. Set the params in `config.js`.
 Use the AWS access keys you got above (see above: `AWS`, point #4)
-5. Go back to the root directory of the app and use the command `jovo build'
+5. Go back to the root directory of the app and use the command `jovo build`
 6. Zip the directory `platforms/googleAction`
 7. Go to [https://console.dialogflow.com/] and login or create an account
 8. Create a new agent, name it `mx3`, select `English` as default language and `Create a new Google project`